cwi-dis/cwi-pcl-codec/README.md

 Installation on Windows 10 (older Windows versions won't work):
 ---------------------------------------------------------------

-* Install 'Visual Studio (2017)' Compiler Version 15.9 or higher and 'cmake-gui' Version 3.13
+* Install 'Visual Studio (2017)' Version 15.9.20 or higher and 'cmake-gui' Version 3.16.5

-* Install PCL-1.9.1 and all 3rd party packages that it needs using the All-In-One Installer from: 'https://github.com/PointCloudLibrary/pcl/releases' Select (if possible) 64-bit version (PointClouds can be huge data sets, too big for 32-bit addressing)
+* Install PCL-1.10.0 and all 3rd party packages that it needs using the All-In-One Installer from: 'https://github.com/PointCloudLibrary/pcl/releases' This is a 64-bit version, 32-bit addressing is not suported anymore.

 * Download 'libjpeg-turbo64' from: 'https://sourceforge.net/projects/libjpeg-turbo/files/2.0.2/libjpeg-turbo-2.0.2.tar.gz/download'